 www.VisitIndiana.net – We purchased this website in 2010.
 We bought it because we had worked with the creator since 2000 and she didn’t want to do the website anymore.
 The website is an extensive link list.
 We would like to redo this website into a more lodging oriented website, but currently haven’t found the time to do this.

 www.PatokaLakeCabinRentals.com – Patoka Lake is Indiana’s 2nd largest reservoir and a very popular outdoor recreation destination.
 Patoka Lake was voted #1 for wildlife viewing in the Midwest by USA Today.
-This website helps people find cabin rentals in the area.
+Built in 2003, this website helps people find cabin rentals in the area.

 www.AroundHopkinsBelize.com – This website details the outdoor adventures to be had around Hopkins, Belize.
 Hopkins is a small village in the country of Belize, which is located in the Caribbean/Central America.